TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

         7. See all 2-in-1 Laptops
     5. Not sure what you need?
         1. Tablets Sale
+        2. Great Gifts for Mom
-        2. Lenovo Gift Guide
+        3. Lenovo Gift Guide
-        3. New Product Showcase
+        4. New Product Showcase
-        4. Discover Yoga
+        5. Discover Yoga
-        5. View All Tablets
+        6. View All Tablets
-        6. Bags &.
+        7. Bags &.
 Carrying Cases
-        7. PC Finder
+        8. PC Finder
-        8. See all Not sure what you need?
+        9. See all Not sure what you need?
     6. See all Tablets

 3. Desktops &.
 All-in-Ones